Social

 1.58 Leadership, commitment, innovation and energy were needed to implement the plan successfully.
 Given the financial pressures faced by the directorate at the time of this inspection, there were concerns about management capacity to drive change.
 This was especially so as directorate lacked the infrastructure typically found in larger authorities.

-1.59 We considered that the improvement plan would be delivered and that the service would change and improve and become more effective.
+improvement plan would be delivered and that the service would change and

 1.60 The capacity to lead this work is an issue to be addressed by senior management and councilors.
 They may wish to consider whether the present infrastructure can support the change agenda and whether to identify an additional post of project leader for the duration of the change programme.

-STANDARDS AND CRITERIA
+AND CRITERIA

-STANDARD 1: OUTCOMES FOR SERVICE USERS
+1: OUTCOMES FOR SERVICE USERS Service

-Service users receive a prompt and effective social services out-of-hours response, which is adequate to deal with the need referred or is sufficient to support service users until mainstream services can be provided, if necessary.
+which is adequate to deal with the need referred or is sufficient to support

 Criteria: